-On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and the completion of a definitive agreement, signed a letter of intent to acquire 100% of Inukshuk Exploration Inc. ("Inukshuk").
-On February 26, 2018 the Company and shareholders of Inukshuk signed the final Transaction Agreement and NSR Royalty Agreement covering the acquisition, both agreements have an effective date of September 18, 2014.
+On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and completion of a definitive agreement, signed a letter of intent to acquire 100% of Inukshuk Exploration Inc. ("Inukshuk").
+On February 26, 2018 the Company and shareholders of Inukshuk signed the final acquisition agreement ("Transaction Agreement") and NSR Royalty Agreement, both agreements have an effective date of September 18, 2014.